-Ignore setups on the opposite direction and follow the main trade.
+Ignore setups in the opposite direction and follow the main trend.

-You’ll improve your performance a lot with this simple concept.
+You’ll improve your performance a lot with this simple trading setup.

 One powerful way to use it is to detect Ignition Bars on higher time frames, and then take trades only on that direction based on your strategy setups from lower time frames.

-It’s not the scope of this article to teach you a complete trading strategy.
+It’s not the scope of this trading school article to teach you a complete trading strategy.